bruvellu/multiview-tutorial/multiview-tutorial.md

 - Before we begin, we need to define a multiview dataset and resave the dataset
 - Defining multiview dataset will create an XML file where all the dataset metadata and information and data from the registration process will be stored
-- Go to Plugins > BigSticher > General > Define Multi-View Dataset
+- Go to Plugins > BigStitcher > General > Define Multi-View Dataset

 ![](media/21-dataset-define.png)